Australians usually get life insurance when starting a family.

-Becoming a parent for the first time is one of life’s great joys, but it also brings with it increased responsibility.
-The days when you only had to look out for yourself are now long gone, and it’s important to make sure you and your loved ones are protected against whatever the future may hold.
+Becoming a parent for the first time is one of life’s great joys, but it also brings with it increased responsibilities, which can include:

 How much does it cost to raise children in Australia?

 As any parent will tell you, a lot.
-Data from the Suncorp Bank Cost of Kids Report revealed that in 2016, the average cost of raising a child to 17 years of age was over $297,600.
+Data from the Suncorp Bank Cost of Kids Report revealed that in 2016, the average cost of raising a child to 17 years old was over $297,600.

 - Death cover.
 Term life insurance provides a lump sum benefit if you die or are diagnosed with a terminal illness.
 This ensures that your death doesn't place a huge financial burden on your family, giving them the freedom to grieve and continue living their lives without having to worry about money.